Gustavo Franco: Institutional aspects and "fundamentals"

 Another important initiative was the 1993 Constitutional Amendment known as Social Emergency Fund (Fundo Social de Emergência, approved during the constitutional revision in March, 1993) which removed most of earmarking in the budget, and allowing the National Treasury to regain control of budgeted expenses.
 Even so, primary fiscal results were weak during the first few years after 1994.
 Due to the advancement of reforms, these weak fiscal numbers did not become an issue until the Asian crisis in 1997 and especially in 1998 with the Russian crisis, when Brazil entered an agreement with the IMF and started a decade long period of primary surpluses at the level of 3% of GDP.

 Franco left the Central Bank after the IMF Agreement and after the reelection of Fernando Henrique Cardoso for a second term in 1998.
 Franco received late in 1998 Euromoney's prize “Central Banker of the year, 1998”.

-Shortly after, Brazil moved into what was known as the "tripoid" policy: floating exchange rates, primary fiscal surplus and inflation targets.
+Shortly after, Brazil moved into what was known as the "tripod" policy: floating exchange rates, primary fiscal surplus and inflation targets.
 Brazil was ready, at this point, to switch from the exchange rate "anchor" into the inflation targets regime.
 Franco's account of controversies around the use of the exchange rate in the stabilization effort and of the dialogue between short term policies and long term reform goals was laid out in several of his writings, some in English.